WHAT’S ON

 Puppetry: How To Structure, Develop & Build A Narrative With Emma Williams

-This two-day workshop took place on Saturday 10 & Saturday 17 February 2024 with participants explored ways of creating successful narratives for puppetry.
+This two-day workshop took place on Saturday 10 & Saturday 17 February 2024 with participants exploring ways of creating successful narratives for puppetry.

-They came away with a selection of practical processes that can be used to build narratives from a range of starting points including images/themes/adaptations of stories.
+They went away with a selection of practical processes that can be used to build narratives from a range of starting points including images/themes/adaptations of stories.

 The workshop covered: